 Black or White Rayskin

-White Rayskin was more common than black, and when using a full wrap of rayskin underneath with prominent emperor nodes, the black version loses some of the beauty of the wrap, but the coolness factor of black on black fittings may make up for this - the choice is yours.
+White Rayskin was more common than black, and when using a full wrap of rayskin underneath with large and clear nodes (and quite frequently large, prominent emperor nodes), the black version loses some of the beauty of the wrap, but the coolness factor of black on black fittings may make up for this - the choice is yours.

 OPTIONAL EXTRA: Folded Steel